 B.S. in Communication and Business, Grace College; M.A. in Communication, Ball State University

-Prof. Yocum joined the Grace College faculty in 1999.
-He is the Program Director for the Communication Department and directs the theatre program at Grace.
-Prof. Yocum is also a professional actor, performing in four to five productions a year.
+Mike Yocum joined the Grace College faculty in 1999.
+He is the program director for the Communication Department and directs the theatre program at Grace.
+Yocum is also a professional actor, performing in four to five productions a year.
 In addition to his acting, he is a singer, lighting and set designer, director, production manager and writer.
 He is a certified Myers-Briggs Type Indicator (MBTI) trainer and has led numerous workshops over the past 20 years.

 Some of the positions you can obtain:

-A sports reporter is someone who covers sports events or news for a newspaper, website, or magazine, Sports reporters record information at games or conduct interviews with coaches and athletes, then relay that information to the public via the written word.
-They rarely use all the information compiled---instead focusing their stories on key moments of an event or interview.
+A sports reporter is someone who covers sports events or news for a newspaper, website or magazine.
+Sports reporters record information at games or conduct interviews with coaches and athletes, then relay that information to the public via the written word.
+They rarely use all the information compiled, but instead focus their stories on key moments of an event or interview.
 They must have not just an understanding of key elements of sports, but strong sentence structure and grammar.
 They must possess strong note-taking skills and write quickly, as many are expected to have their stories in within 30 minutes to an hour following a game.
 Sometimes, sports writers write more than one draft of the same story, updating it as more quotes become available.

 A communications coordinator drafts press releases and contacts outside media outlets to print or broadcast their information.
-This includes writing, editing and distributing marketing materials, presenting information to the media or external clients and ensuring successful campaigns to promote a brand or service of the organization.
-This can also include creating community or public awareness of the organization and its role in the community, sponsoring or volunteering for events that represent the organization's interests.
-External communications can play an important role to an organization's brand, products and services.
-If an organization introduces a new product, service or information that requires the attention of the organization overall, the communications coordinator will develop, distribute and broadcast the organization's introduction of the new product or service to internal employees.
-The communications coordinator ensures employees understand the benefits of the new product or service to create excitement, as well as positive internal and external marketing.
+This includes writing, editing and distributing marketing materials, presenting information to the media or external clients, and ensuring successful campaigns to promote a brand or service of the organization.
+This can also include creating community or public awareness of the organization and its role in the community by sponsoring or volunteering for events that represent the organization's interests.
+External communications can play an important role in an organization's brand, products and services.
+If an organization introduces a new product, service or information that requires the attention of the entire organization, the communications coordinator will develop, distribute and broadcast the organization's introduction of the new product or service to internal employees.
+The communications coordinator ensures employees understand the benefits of the new product or service and creates excitement as well as positive internal and external marketing.

-A sports talk show host involves running a “talk show” either on television or radio, and invites guests to talk on a variety of subjects within the sports arena with the host and entertain the audience.
-A talk show host is all about personality – a candidate needs to have a good, well-groomed look and be able to catch the attention of their audience easily.
+A sports talk show host involves running a “talk show” either on television or radio and invites guests to talk on a variety of subjects within the sports arena.
+A talk show host is all about personality: a candidate needs to have a good, well-groomed look and be able to catch the attention of their audience easily.
 Talk show hosts are often required to improvise, talking to the guests and sometimes the audience, and provide entertainment for everyone.
 A good talk show host may also have a special skill of their own with which to amuse their viewers/listeners.

-Sports reporters who work for TV and radio stations, as well as websites with broadcast capabilities, also must know about more than the sports they cover.
-They also need to have a firm grasp of video and audio editing equipment, as well as how to download the sound and video to be seen and heard on the air.
+Sports reporters who work for TV and radio stations, as well as websites with broadcast capabilities, must also know about more than the sports they cover.
+They need to have a firm grasp of video and audio editing equipment as well as how to download sound and video so that it can be seen and heard on the air.
 Because they spend a lot of time in front of the camera or on the radio or podcasts, sports reporters in the broadcast industry sometimes become as popular (or perhaps even more popular) than the athletes they cover.
-Sports reporters in all media must possess excellent communication skills, allowing them to decipher the information they have compiled while attending a game and present it to readers or the viewing or listening public.
+Sports reporters in all media must possess excellent communication skills, allowing them to decipher the information they have compiled while attending a game, and then present it to readers or the viewing or listening public.
 They should be confident, motivated, energetic and resilient when covering a game or trying to contact a source.

 A sports radio producer is responsible for the making of a sports radio show.
 He or she is responsible for planning a show and keeping it on schedule; lining up and confirming guests; working with the marketing department to carry out promotions; conferring with the legal department to ensure on-air compliance with local, state and federal rules and regulations; screening phone calls during a call-in show; editing taped interviews and conversations; running the soundboard and writing scripts.
 A sports radio producer may also participate in the show as an on-air personality.

 Sports analysts have to be well-versed in how to write and report.
 A major aspect of being a sports analyst is gathering information.
-This means talking to the coaches, players and front offices of the teams and leagues they are covering.
-Once that's accomplished, the analyst must put what they have learned into simple--yet informative and occasionally entertaining--terms to help his audience understand his message.
+This means talking to the coaches, players and front offices of the teams and leagues the sports analyst is covering.
+Once that's accomplished, the analyst must put what they have learned into simple—yet informative and occasionally entertaining—terms to help his audience understand his or her message.
 Writing is another skill a professional sports analyst will need, as well as the ability to discuss what they have learned.
 A sports analyst who sits in front of a TV camera must be a quick thinker and be prepared to defend his or her analysis should it come under question.
 Like a writer, a good TV analyst will have done research to back up his or her opinions.
 Sports analysts must know their sport and take care to be fair and accurate at all times, and must be aware of the nuances of the game if they are truly to be considered an expert.